 I’ve interviewed more than 2,000 sources: professors, CEOs, victims of violent crimes, advocates, scientists, unhoused men and women, software designers, surgeons, substance users, economic analysts, psychologists, architects, engineers, artists, government officials, clergy, and others whose perspectives have enriched and humbled me.

-Below are some pearls of wisdom from their perspectives I've collected along the way.
+Below are some pearls of wisdom I've collected along the way.

 —Mary Stone